 By constantly avoiding certain situations and/or making excuses for why one cannot attend social events and/or participate in group activities, anxious older adults place themselves at risk of developing depression, along with anxiety.

 Lastly, chronic anxiety attacks or anxiety disorders can lead to physical illnesses like tension headaches, gastrointestinal distress, chest pains, obesity, eating disorders, and high blood pressure and/or phobias.
-In addition, some anxious older adults self-medicate with illegal substances, alcohol, and prescription pain pills to help them cope with the stress.
+In addition, some anxious older adults self-medicate with illegal substances, alcohol, and prescription pain pills to help them cope with stress.
 As a result, some older adults, depending on their age, can be forgetful and accidentally overdose.

 Anxiety is one of the most common mental health conditions, experienced by all ages, ethnic groups, and genders.

 Most people experience mild-to-moderate anxiety at some point in their life, but when it persists, worsens, and interrupts daily functioning, there is a good chance you are suffering from an anxiety disorder.

 This is especially true if the anxiety is triggering extreme amounts of unrelenting fear, agitation, nervousness, concern, dread, and/or worry.

 When your anxiety becomes extreme or irrational on a consistent basis, it’s time to see a mental health professional.
 Professionals are equipped to help you overcome your phobias and better manage your anxiety.

 There are a variety of effective treatment options available like therapy and medications to help those who suffer from anxiety.